 The park has a 4.5 mile hiking/biking trail that will take you through the forest.

-Outside the park is a paved multi-use trail that runs parallel to County Road 30-A, the popular tourism corridor that includes Watercolor and Seaside.
+Outside the park is the paved multi-use Timpoochee Trail, which runs parallel to County Road 30A, the popular tourism corridor that includes Watercolor and Seaside.

-Across CR 30-A from Grayton Beach State Park is Port Washington State Forest, which has three off-road double-loop trails of 3.5-, 5- or 10 miles, as well as miles of unpaved forest roads for hiking, biking and equestrian use.
+Across CR 30A from Grayton Beach State Park is Point Washington State Forest, which has three off-road double-loop trails of 3.5-, 5- or 10 miles, as well as miles of unpaved forest roads for hiking, biking and equestrian use.

 A greenway trail is also under construction that will connect the forest to Grayton Beach State Park and two other state parks, as well as several residential neighborhoods.

 Grayton Beach is a historic town founded in 1890 and has a number of charming older houses clustered in the village right next to the dunes.
 It has all the Florida authenticity that the new developments along County 30A lack.

 It’s located where 30A meets Walton County Road 283, about a mile from the park entrance.
 Here you’ll find cute cafes, an oyster bar and a sports bar tucked away in a couple of unpretentious shopping plazas.
 You’ll also find a bundle of art galleries in small cabins.